-In this article, we will discuss about the benefits of hard drive partition and how we are going to create more partition space on a single hard drive using Windows vista and 7 Disk Management tool.
+In this article, we will discuss about the benefits of hard drive partition and how we are going to create more partition space on a single hard drive using Windows Management tool.

 Unlike old times, now there is no shortage of hard disk space in modern laptop and desktop computers.
 However, having large volume hard disk by itself does not help you anything unless you know how to manage and utilize the space effectively.
 Partitioning the hard drive is one of the methods you should implement for proper disk management.